ssenmosip/mosip-temp-documentation/FRS-Admin-Services.md

    * doctyp_code - character - 36 - mandatory
    * doccat_code - character - 36 - mandatory

-2 If the mapping does not exist
+2. If the mapping does not exist
    * is_active flag should be stored as true when the mapping is created
    * Store the default language code against the mapping
    * cr_by should be the User ID of the user who is accessing this API
    * cr_dtimes should be the date-time at which the user is creating the Document Category - Document Type Mapping

-3 if the mapping already exist but is in inactive state
+3. if the mapping already exist but is in inactive state
-   * Update the is_acitve flag as “True”
+   a.
+Update the is_acitve flag as “True”
-   * Updated the upd_by and upd_dtimes values against the mapping
+   b.
+Updated the upd_by and upd_dtimes values against the mapping

 4. If the mapping already exist in active state, throw appropriate error message